billyschmidt/ready-challenge/README.md

 ### Notes:
 Security:
 Use Security Groups and Network ACLs to control traffic.
-Implement AWS Web Application Firewall (WAF) for additional protection against web exploits.
+Could implement AWS WAF for additional protection against exploits.

 Scaling:
-Utilize ECS Auto Scaling policies to dynamically adjust the number of tasks based on demand.
+Use ECS Auto Scaling policies to dynamically adjust the number of tasks based on demand.

 High Availability:
 Deploy ECS tasks across multiple Availability Zones for high availability.